Michael-Williams49/movie-recs/docs/Tasks.md

 #### Output

-- A real number between 0 and 1 representing the accuracy of the Normal_Joint model or the MAE of the Feature_Joint model.
+- A real number between 0 and 1 representing the precision of the Normal_Joint model or the MAE of the Feature_Joint model.
   Methods:

 #### Methods